-Old Man’s, Canggu located one block back from the beach offers chilled out surfer vibes, and is the perfect spot for sundowners.
+Old Man’s: located one block back from Canggu beach, this bar offers chilled out surfer vibes, and is the perfect spot for sundowners.
 A great place to hang out with friends over some ice cold Bintang Beers, and a great place to just take in the essence of Bingin life!
 Also, it has probably the best happy hour in all of Canggu (so come thirsty!).

-Lacalita Bar y Cocina, Canggu offers tasty Mexican food with VERY good iced margaritas in a casual environment.
+Lacalita Bar y Cocina: offers tasty Mexican food with VERY good iced margaritas in a casual environment.
 So good were the Margs, that I cannot specifically remember what food we ordered.
 What I do remember though, was that is was super tasty, and great for a larger groups dining together.
+Located on Batu Bolong.

-MamaSan, Seminyak.
-If you’re looking for a nice night out, then this restaurant is one to put on the list.
+MamaSan: If you’re looking for a nice night out, then this restaurant is one to put on the list.
 A modern pan-Asian restaurant, with small sharing plates menu, you will want to arrive hungry.
 Every dish is creative, modern, and utterly melt in your mouth delicious, and the restaurant also offers a really good selection of cocktails and wine to accompany.
 Recommend making a reservation in advance as its a popular place.
 You’ll have to organise a taxi to get you over to Seminyak.

-Ulekan, Canggu serves up traditional Indonesian food in a beautiful restaurant setting.
+Ulekan: serves up traditional Indonesian food in a beautiful restaurant setting.
 This was possibly my favourite restaurant of all, which is high praise given the quality and variety of options available.
 The quiet ambience of the restaurant, with its open windows and entrance way, allows the cool(er) night air to flow through.
 We were a larger group so were able to order a mixture of dishes to share.
-Highlights were the Gado Gado, charred barramundi fillet, the tempeh (my first time trying tempeh….LOVED IT), and the seafood coconut curry.
+Highlights were the Gado Gado, charred barramundi fillet, the tempeh, and the seafood coconut curry.
 We also ordered a Nasi Goreng to share but to be honest it wasn’t my favourite and we should’ve just opted for the local rice instead.
 All in all, amazing Indonesian food in a relaxed & beautiful space.
 I will be making a return visit!
 Located just off Berawa high street.